Mary Smith Campground

 Besides the tent sites, Mary Smith Campground has 6 wonderful Tent Glamping Units near the entrance to the campground.
 Glamping Units are raised, wooden tent platforms with a canvas tent, an over-sized queen bed (linen service provided), and a front deck with chairs and tables and a fire pit.
 As many as 8 people can occupy each Glamping site.
 Many of the Glamping Units are nearly lakefront.

-Opening and closing dates for some campgrounds are only estimates, usually dependent on weather conditions.
+Opening and closing dates of campgrounds are only estimates, usually dependent on weather conditions.
 Not all campsites can accommodate trailers or RVs of all lengths.
-Check carefully on the website when you make your reservation to be sure your vehicle will fit your campsite.
+If using a reservation website, check to be sure your vehicles will fit in the parking space for your campsite.